Regulations governing the forex broker license in Seychelles

 HR & Compliance Team Assembly

-Options are presented for the selection of experienced local compliance teams, familiar with Seychelles’ regulatory environment.
-Support extends to the recruitment process, ensuring that selected personnel fulfill the FSA’s requirements.
+Options are presented for the selection of experienced local compliance teams familiar with Seychelles’ regulatory environment.
+Our support extends to the recruitment process, ensuring that the selected personnel fulfill the FSA’s requirements.

 3